 Not every great discovery can become a patent.
 Many useful innovations, like DNA sequences, simply cannot be patented, because they are natural phenomena.
 Yet others may be rejected because they are anticipated by previous inventions or for other reasons recognized by law.
-On the other hand, countless famously terrible ideas, like the goat treadmill and jet-powered surfboard, actually were patented.
+On the other hand, countless famously terrible ideas, like the sheep treadmill and jet-powered surfboard, actually were patented.

 To be patentable an invention must satisfy several requirements.
 One of the most significant is that the invention cannot be obvious in light of existing inventions.
 This requirement is so important that even an issued patent can be found invalid (hence unenforceable) if the invention is deemed obvious.